Yashvant-Chhapwale-Course-Work/Tailwind_CSS/README.md

   ```
   // Plugin Block
   plugins: [
-     function ({ addUtilities }) { // It is Shorthand for extracting only the needed "addUtilities" helper from "Tailwind's Plugin_Context Object i.e, helper" passed to your Plugin_Function.
+     function ({ addUtilities }) { // It is Shorthand for destructuring extracting only the needed "addUtilities" helper from "Tailwind's Plugin_Context Object i.e, helper" passed to your Plugin_Function.
         const newUtilities = {     // Defines the Custom New "text-shadow" Utilities.
            '.text-shadow': {
               textShadow: '2px 2px 4px rgba(0, 0, 0, 0.3)',